lkpetrich/Abstract-Algebras/README.md

 A major resource used for the numbers and formulas in many of these notebooks is [The On-Line Encyclopedia of Integer Sequences® (OEIS®)](https://oeis.org/)

+# Tests of Algebraic Properties
+Tests algebraic properties: commutative, associative, distributive, identity, zero, inverse on these constructions of numbers.
+The new kind of number is x = (a,b) where x is the new kind of number and a and b are the old kind.
+- Natural numbers to integers: x solves x + b = a
+- Integers to rational numbers: x solves x*b = a
+- Real numbers to complex numbers: x = a + b*sqrt(-1) -- x solves (x-a)^2 + b^2 = 0

+Notebook: `Algebraic Properties Tests.nb`

 # One function

 ## Unary functions
+Functions of one variable.

-Functions of one variable - Notebook: `Unary Functions.nb`
+How many of such functions for each size factor - Notebook: `Numbers of Unary Functions.nb`

-For a finite domain set, repeated application of such a function will converge onto a limit cycle of an endlessly repeating sequence, a cycle which can have one member, the fixed point.
+For a finite domain set, repeated application of such a function will converge onto an endlessly repeating loop, a limit cycle.
+If a limit cycle has only one value, it is a fixed point.

 ## Binary functions
-Functions of two variables - Notebook: `Groupoids.nb`

-Called groupoids or magmas.
+Functions of two variables: groupoids or magmas.

+Making all such functions for some size factor - Notebook: `Make Groupoids.nb`

+How many of such functions for each size factor - Notebook: `Numbers of Groupoids.nb`

 They have a variety of possible algebraic properties.
 For operation *:
 * Commutative: b * a = a * b